stackql/setup-stackql/README.md

 - Downloading a latest Stackql CLI and adding it to the `PATH`.
 - Setup AUTH env var in the Github Action

+This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners, and will install and expose the latest version of the `stackql` CLI on the runner environment.

 # Auth
 [Learn more](https://stackql.io/docs/getting-started/authenticating) about authentication setup when running stackql